US STOCKS-Wall St ends lower on angst about Cyprus bailout plan

 The Dow Jones industrial average slipped 62.05 points, or 0.43 percent, to 14,452.06 at the close.
 The Standard & Poor's 500 Index shed 8.60 points, or 0.55 percent, to 1,552.10.
 The Nasdaq Composite Index dropped 11.48 points, or 0.35 percent, to close at 3,237.59.

-The S&P 500 is up 8.8 percent for the year.
-The benchmark index is on track to post its best quarter in a year.
+The S&P 500 is up 8.8 percent for the year and is on track to post its best quarter in a year.

-"Given what went on in the rest of the globe, it's hung in there," said Uri Landesman, president of Platinum Partners, an alternative investment fund in New York, in reference to the S&P 500's performance.

-"The bulls are definitely still in control of this market, and because of that, it's possible by the end of the month, we set an all-time high on the S&P," Landesman said.
+The Dow, which broke through its record highs on March 5, is still up about 10.3 percent for the year.

 Among decliners, Schlumberger shares fell 3.9 percent to $76.34 after the world's largest oilfield services company said fewer rigs than predicted were going back to work in its North American operations.